Master of Social Sciences in the field of Psychology

 - One-year full-time OR Two-year part-time

 - For each core course, students have to attend a 2-3 hours’ weekly class.
-Classes are offered primarily in the weekday afternoons.
-No classes are offered in evenings or weekends.
-Please visit here for the timetable of current academic year.
+Starting from September 2026, classes are offered primarily in the weekday evenings (18:30 – 21:30).

 Financial assistance is available for full-time postgraduate students.
 Enquiries should be made to the Working Family and Student Financial Assistance Agency (http://www.wfsfaa.gov.hk/sfo/en/index.htm ) or HKU scholarships opportunities (https://aas.hku.hk/for-pgstudies/ ).